Can Sansevieria Live Outside?

 Pests and Diseases

-Snake plants have little to none pest and insect problems.
+Snake plants have little to no pest and insect problems.
 However, they can have spider mites and mealybugs infestations.

 These pests suck sap, causing leaf-shedding and small wounds.
 To eliminate these pests, wash away the spider mites and increase the plant’s humidity levels since they can’t endure.